Introduction

 Maintain Consistent Depth

-Use a measuring tape to check the depth of each hole as you dig.
-This ensures uniformity, which is vital for the stability of your fence.
+Regularly check the depth of each hole with a measuring tape as you dig.
+This consistency is crucial for the overall stability of your fence.

 -